nvitya/rk3506-mcu/rk3506_rproc/README.md

 My kernel configuration is here: [../test-configs/kernel-6.1](../test-configs/kernel-6.1)

-Having a compiled kernel with this config (remote processor enabled), then this module compiles with a simple `make`.
+If the kernel compiled with this config (remote processor enabled) a simple `make` here compiles the `rk3506_rproc.ko` kernel module.

 ## Usage